Bounding the Error of Value Functions in Sobolev Norm Yields Bounds on Suboptimality of Controller Performance: Introduction

 \section{Introduction}

-This work considers finite horizon Optimal Control Problems (OCPs) in continuous time.
+Consider finite horizon Optimal Control Problems (OCPs) in continuous time.
 The objective of an OCP is to determine an input that guides the system dynamics to minimize a given cost function over a specified time horizon.
-Arguably one of the most popular approaches for solving OCPs is Dynamic Programming (DP), which requires the solution of the Hamilton-Jacobi-Bellman (HJB) Partial Differential Equation (PDE).
-The solution of the HJB PDE, known as the Value Function (VF), is then used to design an optimal state feedback controller.
+Arguably one of the most popular approaches for solving OCPs is Dynamic Programming (DP), which requires solution of the Hamilton-Jacobi-Bellman (HJB) Partial Differential Equation (PDE).
+The solution of the HJB PDE, known as the Value Function (VF), is then used to design an optimal controller.

 Unfortunately, solving the HJB PDE is notoriously difficult.
 In general, the HJB PDE does not typically possess a classical smooth solution, and it wasn't until the 1980s that a suitable alternative, known as the viscosity solution, was introduced~\cite{crandall1983viscosity}.
 To approximate this viscosity solution/value function, several classes of numerical methods have been developed.
-Such methods include (mixed) finite elements approach~\cite{gallistl2020mixed} for which one may obtain an approximate VF with error bound on the first order mixed $L^2$ norm (assuming the Cordes condition holds).
-Other examples of this class of methods includes discretization approaches such as~\cite{kalise2018polynomial} or~\cite{achdou2008homogenization}, which yield an approximate VF with an $L^{\infty}$ error bound -- a bound which converge as the level of discretization increases.
-Alternative numerical HJB PDE solution schemes include the method of characteristics~\cite{liberzon2011calculus}, max-plus methods~\cite{mceneaney2007curse}, grid based methods~\cite{kang2017mitigating, kunisch2004hjb}, Neural Network methods~\cite{abu2005nearly,tassa2007least}, policy iteration~\cite{vrabie2009neural,meng2024physics} and value iteration~\cite{xiao2023convergence}.
+Such methods include the (mixed) finite elements approach~\cite{gallistl2020mixed} for which one may obtain an approximate VF with error bound in terms of the first order mixed $L^2$ norm (assuming the Cordes condition holds).
+Other examples of this class of methods includes discretization approaches such as~\cite{kalise2018polynomial} or~\cite{achdou2008homogenization}, which yield an approximate VF with an $L^{\infty}$ error bound -- a bound which convergse as the level of discretization increases.
+Semi-Lagrangian (SL) methods~\cite{falcone2013semi} approximate the solution by discretizing the OCP directly, rather than using finite difference approximations of the HJB PDE derivatives.
+SL methods synthesize feedback controls via a discrete-time lookahead procedure, distinct from the standard instantaneous feedback policy used in continuous control considered in this paper, see Eq.~\eqref{eq: controller synth from VF}.
+While bounds on the local one-step optimality gap can be derived for SL schemes under certain assumptions (see Chapter 8 in~\cite{falcone2013semi}), these cannot be used in the context of continuous-time controllers/policies defined over the entire trajectory (as in Theorem~\ref{thm: performance bounds} from this paper).
+Alternative notable numerical HJB PDE solution schemes include the method of characteristics~\cite{liberzon2011calculus}, max-plus methods~\cite{mceneaney2007curse}, grid based methods~\cite{kang2017mitigating, kunisch2004hjb}, Neural Network methods~\cite{abu2005nearly,tassa2007least}, policy iteration~\cite{vrabie2009neural,meng2024physics} and value iteration~\cite{xiao2023convergence}.